guardian/csnx/docs/rfcs/migrating-dcr.md

 ## Adding NX to the workspace for use in DCR

 We use NX in CSNX to handle our build processes.
-Pre-migration we'd like to add NX to the AR/DCR monorepo.
+Pre-relocation we intend to add NX to the AR/DCR monorepo.

 We need to discover whether it makes most sense to use `project.json` or NPM scripts in conjunction with NX.